velartrill/velartrill.github.io/orig/conspirators.md

 Why does the boy delight in tormenting me so?

-"Or," he continues gleefully, as I continue to stammer, "you could just admit that some basic intimacy is nice when you're feeling rattled.
+"Or," he continues gleefully, as I continue to stammer, "you could just admit that a bit of human intimacy is nice when you're feeling rattled.
 But that would be a little too easy for an ice-cold professional super-spy like you, wouldn't it?"

 *"I--"*